nickollio28/dataquest_projects/README.md

 This repository contains the projects I have completed in my Data Scientist certification courses from DataQuest.
 Most of the projects were done using Jupyter Notebook.
 The folders contain the .jpynb file along with any necessary datasets.

 ** Note: GitHub may not be able to render the Jupyter Notebooks.
 Simply copy and paste the URL of the Basics.jpynb file into https://nbviewer.jupyter.org/ and it will render the notebook there.
+You can also use https://nbviewer.jupyter.org/github/nickollio28/dataquest_projects/tree/main/ to view all of my projects.

 * '1_Python Introduction' contains 2 basic data science projects.